BianchiJuan/BianchiJuan/README.md

 My plan is to use the courses along with daily practice and focus in order to start my carrer.

 I dont really have much more to add here, so i hope you can find something to look at :).

+I am testing how github works for now :D